AdrianLearn/CMSI387-AdrianCarterJason/Homework/homework01/Homework1.md

 <br>

-{T1, T2, T3} has shortest average turnaround time at 10/3 seconds.
+{T1, T2, T3} has shortest average turnaround time at 10/3 seconds per thread.
 The name of the scheduling policy that produces this order is shortest job first scheduling.

 ### Question 7